shabbyrobe/amiss/doc/quickstart.rst

     <?php

     // Include autoloader.
-Amiss is PSR-0 compliant, so this is just for convenience. require_once('/path/to/amiss/src/Loader.php');
+Amiss is PSR-0 compliant, so you can use any loader that supports that standard. require_once('/path/to/amiss/src/Loader.php');
     spl_autoload_register(array(new Amiss\Loader, 'load'));

-    // Amiss requires a class that inherits (or looks like) \Amiss\Mapper in order to
+    // Amiss requires a class that implements \Amiss\Mapper in order to get information about how
-    // get information about how your objects map to tables
+    // your objects map to tables
     $mapper = new Amiss\Mapper\Note;

-    // This is basically a PDO with a bit of extra fluff
+    // This is basically a PDO with a bit of extra niceness.
+Don't use a PDO though.
     $connector = new Amiss\Connector('mysql:host=127.0.0.1', 'user', 'password');

     // And this binds the whole mess together